 About Steven Ramirez

-Steven Ramirez is a 2019 Best Indie Book Award (BIBA) winner and a 32nd Annual Benjamin Franklin Award Silver Winner for The Girl in the Mirror, the first novel in the supernatural suspense series Sarah Greene Mysteries.
-A former screenwriter, he also wrote the acclaimed horror thriller series Tell Me When I’m Dead and Come As You Are, a horror collection.
-Steven lives in Los Angeles.
-He enjoys Mike and Ikes with his Iced Caffè Americano, doesn’t sleep on planes, and wishes Europe were closer.
+Greetings from Los Angeles.
+I’m the award-winning author of the supernatural suspense series Sarah Greene Mysteries.
+A former screenwriter, I also wrote the acclaimed horror thriller series Tell Me When I’m Dead and Come As You Are, a horror collection.
+I enjoy Mike and Ikes with my Iced Caffè Americano, don’t sleep on planes, and wish Europe were closer.